 Transport infrastructure is a significant physical resource in the District.
 The State Highway network, Port and Airport represent significant investment, and provide substantial economic returns to the District.
 Such transport infrastructure cannot completely internalise their adverse effects; however their functions, efficient growth and development is critical to the social and economic wellbeing of the District and should be promoted.
 The influence of the wider transport network and infrastructure has a bearing on urban form, particularly staging of land development, and increasing accessibility and modal and active transport choices for residents (that is walking, cycling or public transport).
-It is important to ensure land use and development is sustainable and aligned with the transport network and roading classifications of the 'One Network Road' classification so as to not undermine transport functions and road user safety.
+It is important to ensure land use and development is sustainable and aligned with the transport network so as to not undermine transport functions and road user safety.